 Claire Sturzake: Oh, I loved it, I loved it.
 I didn't really have many expectations of Mexico City, to be honest.
 I'd heard all the stories that it was big, it's dangerous, it's dirty and polluted.
 But actually that wasn't my experience at all.
 I was in a really nice area of the city, a place called Roma.
 Leafy avenues, there are loads of cool bars and restaurants.
 I had a whale of a time, I really didn't want to leave actually.
 I'd originally only planned to be there for like, a month, and I just liked it so much I decided to stay as long as I could.

 Kim Napier: So give me four reasons you decided to stay for four months?

 Claire Sturzake: The food.
-Mexico food is ridiculously good.
+Mexico's food is ridiculously good.
 The street food, actually, is amazing.
 You can buy, sort of, three tacos for a dollar and it's really, really good.
-The people, I actually found the people really friendly, kind and open.
+The people, I actually found the people really friendly, kind, and open.
 Again, sort of not really what I'd expected from Mexico given all the stories I'd heard.

 That's three things... what else, four things.
 Being somewhere that was just... it was just fun!
-There's a square in Mexico City called Plaza Garibaldi and you can go there and there's mariachi bands playing everywhere, they can serenade you.
-There's any area called Xochimilco which is where you can go on a boat, like a really colorful boat, around all these canals.
+There's a square in Mexico City called Plaza Garibaldi and you can go there and there are mariachi bands playing everywhere, they can serenade you.
+There's an area called Xochimilco which is where you can go on a boat, like a really colorful boat, around all these canals.
 If you go on a weekend, or on a holiday, it's just a massive party.
-All these boats are filled with people drinking all their beers, and singing, and there's mariachi boats that come along side and serenade you.
-There's little boats that come past the house that are selling tacos and a little corn on the cob.
+All these boats are filled with people drinking all their beers and singing, and there are mariachi boats that come alongside and serenade you.
+There are little boats that come past the house that are selling tacos and a little corn on the cob.
 I just loved it, everything about it really, I just really really enjoyed it.